vporton/avatrade-job-test/README.md

 `requests` for making HTTP(S) requests to external servers.

+Because it was said to use JWT but nothing about OAuth/OpenID Connect, I do it in an easy way using `django-rest-framework-jwt`.

 ## Architecture decisions

 I use `django.contrib.auth.User` as the base of my User model,